 Omeprazole is a generic drug used for certain stomach and esophagus conditions.
 It’s available as the brand-name drugs Prilosec and Prilosec OTC.
 Omeprazole’s cost with and without insurance can depend on several factors, such as whether the drug has a savings program.

-Omeprazole is a generic medication that’s available over the counter (OTC) and as a prescription.
-The drug is approved by the Food and Drug Administration (FDA) for the following in adults and certain children:
+Omeprazole is available over the counter (OTC) and as a prescription.
+It’s approved by the Food and Drug Administration (FDA) for the following in adults and certain children:

 - treating stomach ulcers or duodenal ulcers

 - maintaining healing of erosive esophagitis

 - treating conditions that cause excessive stomach acid production, such as Zollinger-Ellison syndrome

 - treating Helicobacter pylori infections